A unique color combination is a key way to express the personality of your brand.

 02. Warm Antique

-Monochrome combinations are when different shades of one hue are used.
-The base color, often the darkest is applied with different amounts of brightness.
-This combination of brown shades is best used to symbolize an organic trade or untouched brand.
+Monochrome color palettes use different shades of one hue.
+The base color, often the darkest, is applied with different amounts of brightness.
+This combination of brown shades is best used to symbolize an organic trade or 'untouched' brand.

 03. Waimea Waters

 Does your brand have association with marine or technology?
 Blue tones are traditionally related to these industries and make great combinations when applied with contrasting hues.